 Natural selection is also what gives evolution a direction.
 Without natural selection, giraffes would not have long necks.
 Look at zebras, for example.
 Since they don’t eat leaves, their survival does not depend on how high they can reach; thus, from the length of their necks.

-Natural selection has no power on the neck length of zebras and that is why it stays short.
-Looking at zebras and giraffes side by side, you can easily spot how much of a difference can natural selection make.
+Natural selection has no power over the neck length of zebras, and that is why it stays short.
+Looking at zebras and giraffes side by side, you can easily spot how much of a difference natural selection can make.